Our tasks

-The task of the 'Data Science and Analysis Unit' of AMCRA is to both analyse and report data relating to antibiotic use in animals.
-The focus of its work is currently on antibiotic use at farm level and in livestock (pigs, chickens, cattle).
+The 'Data Science and Analysis' unit of AMCRA is dedicated to the analysis and reporting of antibacterial use data in animals.
+The focus is currently on antibacterial use at farm level and in livestock (pigs, chickens, cattle).

-In practice, antibiotic use notifications collected in external data collection systems are processed according to a specific methodology, to benchmarking reports for farmers and veterinarians on the one hand and reports at sector or national level on the other hand.
+In practice, antibacterial use registrations, collected in external data collection systems, are processed using a specific methodology to periodic benchmarking reports for farmers and veterinarians on the one hand and reports at sector or national level on the other hand.

 Periodic benchmarking reports

-These are geared towards individual farmers and veterinarians.
+These are aimed at individual farmers and veterinarians.

-Benchmarking reports for farmers describe and benchmark the use at a specific farm.
-The farmer and veterinarian(s) in question are provided with information about antibiotic use at the farm on the basis of the indicator TD100 (number of treatment days per 100 days).
-An essential aspect of this is the objective comparison with other farms (= benchmarking).
-The reports also contain qualitative data, for example regarding use of different types of antibiotics, based on their importance for animal and public health indicated by the AMCRA colour codes.
+Benchmarking reports for farmers describe and benchmark the antibacterial use of a specific farm.
+The farmer and veterinarian(s) in question are provided with information about antibacterial use at the farm on the basis of the indicator TD100 (number of Treatment Days per 100 days).
+An essential aspect of this is the objective comparison with other farms or with threhold values (= benchmarking).
+The reports also contain qualitative information, for example regarding the use of different classes of antibacterials and on the importance of the antibacterials used for animal and public health indicated by the AMCRA colour codes.

-Benchmarking reports for veterinarians provide information about the extent to which a veterinarian prescribes, purchases or administers antibiotics based on a score (the Veterinary Benchmark Score, VBS) that represents the extent to which the vet is involved, as a company vet or as a supplier of antibiotics, in farms with animal categories with a green, yellow or red benchmark colour score.
-The VBS s a score out of 100, and the more yellow and/or red animal categories the vet is involved in , the lower the VBS will become.
+Benchmarking reports for veterinarians provide information about the extent to which a veterinarian prescribes, purchases or administers antibiotics based on a score (the Veterinary Benchmark Score, VBS) that represents the extent to which the vet is involved, as a company vet or as a supplier of antibacterials, in farms with animal categories with a green, yellow or red benchmarking colour score.
+The VBS s a score out of 100, and the more yellow and/or red animal categories the vet is involved in, the lower his VBS will become.
 The veterinary benchmarking reports also contain qualitative information.

-These reports describe, based on the data at farm level, the antibiotic use at national level (for example, in the Sanitel-Med Barometer or the BelVet-SAC reports), at the level of a specific sector or even for a group of farms associated with a particular quality label.
-These reports do not only provide the latest results in, for example, the last year, but striking and/or important trends over longer periods are identified, monitored, and interpreted.
+These reports describe, based on the data at farm level, the antibiotic use at national level (for example, in the Sanitel-Med Barometer or the BelVet-SAC reports), at the level of a specific sector or even for a group of farms associated with a particular quality scheme.
+These reports do not only describe the situation in the last year, but striking and/or important trends over longer periods are identified, monitored, and interpreted.

-In addition to its core tasks of analysis and reporting, the 'Data Science and Analysis Unit' also provides support and advice in the development and operation of the various data collection systems in Belgium concerned with antibiotic use in veterinary medicine, and it is involved in a number of (inter)national projects relating to quantification of antibiotic use in animals.
+In addition to its core tasks of analysis and reporting, the 'Data Science and Analysis' unit also provides support and advice in the development and operation of the various data collection systems in Belgium concerned with antibacterial use in veterinary medicine, and it is involved in a number of (inter)national projects relating to quantification of antibacterial use in animals.

 Clients

-Currently, the 'Data Science and Analysis Unit' of AMCRA is working on behalf of the Belgian Federal Agency for Medicines and Health Products, in the context of the national data collection via 'Sanitel-Med' for pigs, poultry (the complete 'lay' and 'meat' branche, plus turkeys) and bovines (dairy and meat cows, veal calves).
-In addition, the Unit works on behalf of the 'Begrotingsfonds voor de gezondheid en de kwaliteit van de dieren en de dierlijke producten' (Sanitair Fonds), in the scope of the data collection via 'AB Register' and 'BIGAME', for pigs, poultry, dairy and meat cows in Flanders, and dairy and meat cows in Wallonia, respectively.
+Currently, the 'Data Science and Analysis' unit of AMCRA is working on behalf of the Belgian Federal Agency for Medicines and Health Products, in the context of the national data collection via 'Sanitel-Med' for pigs, poultry (the complete 'lay' and 'meat' branche, plus turkeys) and bovines (dairy and meat cows, veal calves).
+In addition, the unit works on behalf of several private quality schemes, in the scope of the data collection via 'AB Register' and 'BIGAME', for pigs, poultry, dairy and meat cows in Flanders, and dairy and meat cows in Wallonia, respectively.
+There is also a collaboration with the Flemish Agency for Agriculture and Fisheries, related to the European subsidies for achieving a reduction in antibacterial use.

-Antibiotic use can be expressed in a few different ways.
-As a basic rule, a good indicator consists of a numerator (= the number of 'technical units' used) that is standardised using a denominator (= the mass of animals).
+Antibacterial use can be expressed in a few different ways.
+As a basic rule, a good 'indicator' consists of a numerator (= the number of 'technical units' used) that is standardised using a denominator (= the mass of animals).

-The annual total quantity of antibiotics for animals sold in Belgium, for example, is reported in mg of active substance per kg of biomass.
-This is a 'weight-based' method of calculating antibiotic use, given that weight-based technical units (mg) are used.
+The annual total quantity of antibacterials for animals sold in Belgium, for example, is reported in mg of active substance per kg of biomass.
+This is a 'weight-based' method of calculating antibacterial use, given that weight-based technical units (mg) are used.

-Another method is determining animals' level of exposure to antibiotic use.
+Another method is determining the degree to which animals are exposed to antibacterial use.
 This method is based on determining the treatment incidence (Timmerman et al., 2006, Prev.
 Vet.
 Med., 74, p.
 251-263).
 Calculating the TD100 is one example of this.
-The TD100 is the number of Treatment Days using antibiotics per 100 days.
-In other words, the % of treatment days on which antibiotics were used.
-This is a 'dose-based' indicator, where the number of doses is the numerator.
+The TD100 is the number of Treatment Days using antibacterials per 100 days.
+In other words, the % of treatment days with antibacterials.
+This is a 'dose-based' indicator, as the numerator consists of the 'number of doses used'.

 THE PRINCIPLE OF CALCULATING THE TD100

-To calculate the TD100 the quantity of antibiotics used is divided by
+To calculate the TD100 the quantity of antibacterials used is divided by

-- the total mass of animals that was at risk of treatment (average number of animals present multiplied by the estimated mass at the time of treatment)
+- the total mass of animals that was at risk of treatment (average number of animals present multiplied with the estimated mass at the time of treatment)

 - the total number of days that an animal was at risk of treatment.

 Some products have a longer duration of action.
 The LA-factor or 'Long Acting-factor' adjusts for this extended duration of action.
-After all, one day of treatment with a long-acting product must be counted as more than one treatment day.
+Indeed, one day of treatment with a long-acting product must be counted as more than one treatment day.

 THEREFORE:

-Antibiotics for which the package leaflet recommends a small dose are weighted equally in the calculation with antibiotics for which a high dose is recommended.
+Antibacterials for which the package leaflet recommends a low dose are weighted equally in the calculation with antibacterials for which a high dose is recommended.

 AND: large farms are levelled to small farms.

-AND ALSO: regardless of which period at risk is under consideration, the antibiotic use is converted into 100 days.
+AND ALSO: regardless of which period at risk is considered, the antibacterial use is converted to 100 days.

 IN OTHER WORDS:

-Antibiotic use at each farm is calculated in a standardised way, which allows for a valid comparison of farms.
+Antibacterial use is calculated in a standardised way for each farm, which allows for a valid comparison of farms.

 DEFINED DAILY DOSE ANIMAL

-Generally speaking, there are several different dose-based 'technical units' for expressing the quantity of antibiotics used, such as the defined daily dose (DDD), the used daily dose (UDD), and the defined course dose (DCD).
-In order to distinguish between the units used in human medicine and those in veterinary medicine, we add an 'A' (for 'animal') for the latter case.
+Different dose-based 'technical units' exist for expressing the quantity of antibacterials used, such as the defined daily dose (DDD), the used daily dose (UDD), and the defined course dose (DCD), ....
+In order to distinguish between the units used in human medicine and those in veterinary medicine, we add an 'A' (for 'animal') to the acronyms when referring to animals.

-To calculate the TD100, we apply the Belgian DDDA, the DDDAbel.
-These values are defined for each individual product, based on the information given in the 'summary of product characteristics'.
+To calculate the TD100, the Belgian DDDA is applied, the DDDAbel.
+These values are defined for each product, based on the information given in the 'summary of product characteristics'.
 The same applies for the LA-factors, the LAbel.
-Further explanation about the methodology used to define the DDDAbel and the LAbel can be found in the documents that are available to download below.
-Also described is how the treatment duration is determined, which is relevant to determine a standard dose of a complete treatment (DCDbel).
-Finally, there is a brief description of the method used to establish a DDDAbel value for products used off-label in animal species for which these products are not authorised.
+Further information about the methodology used to define the DDDAbel and the LAbel can be found in the documents that are available for downloading below.
+A third document describes how the treatment duration is determined, which is relevant to determine a standard dose of a complete treatment (DCDbel).
+Finally, there is a brief description of the method used to establish a DDDAbel for products used in animal species for which these products are not authorised ('off label use').

-The antibiotics dose lists for each species for which AMCRA is currently responsible for producing benchmarking reports (pigs, chickens, (veal) calves, cows) can be found below.
+The antibacterial dosing list for each species for which AMCRA is currently responsible for producing benchmarking reports (pigs, chickens, (veal) calves, cows) is available below.
 These include the DDDAbel and LAbel defined for all products.
-The antibiotic dose lists are updated regularly.
-A list is also available for products used off-label in animals species for which the products are not authorised (and for which AB-registrations exist in Sanitel-Med).
+The antibacterial dosing lists are updated regularly.
+A list is also available for products used in animal species for which the products are not authorised but for which antibacterial registrations exist in Sanitel-Med ('off label use').

 WEIGHTS USED PER ANIMAL CATEGORY

-Since the exact weight of the animals is not known when they are treated, an assumed weight at the time of treatment must be used.
+As the weight of the animals at the moment of treatment is not collected, an assumed weight at the time of treatment must be used.
 For pigs and broilers, standard weights are used that have been recommended by the European ESVAC project.
 For the other animal categories, weights are used that are determined in consultation with the sectors.

 Benchmarking